Users guide¶

 Contrary to Matrix-inclusions composites, grid-based composites are defined on grid points:

-for some number of points and the size of periodic cell ; examples for odd and even grids are depicted in following figure
+; examples for odd and even grids are depicted in following figure

-for periodic cell with the cell size .
+with the cell size

 The material is then approximated with the following formula